 Not really, but many of us teaching in tourism have had no experience of the operational side of the industry.
 Tourism is much more than simply the business of tourism, and nowhere is this more evident than in sustainable aspects of tourism.

-However, I doubt very much that the tourism industry (or any other industry) is or can be very serious or committed about sustainable development as long as they are growth oriented, profit driven, and short sighted in terms of planning and development.
-This is not meant to be unfair criticism, industry has to focus on its goals and needs, including for almost all industries making a return on investment and keeping owners/shareholders content.
-But, running an operation that is self-sustaining in terms of operation and perhaps construction, labor, and supplies does not make that operation sustainable if people travel thousands of miles to get there.
+However, I doubt very much that the tourism industry (or any other industry) is or can be very serious or committed about sustainable development as long as they are growth-oriented, profit-driven, and short-sighted in terms of planning and development.
+This is not meant to be unfair criticism, the industry has to focus on its goals and needs, including for almost all industries making a return on investment and keeping owners/shareholders content.
+But, running an operation that is self-sustaining in terms of operation and perhaps construction, labour, and supplies does not make that operation sustainable if people travel thousands of miles to get there.

 People fail to grasp the difference between sustainable development and operations, often brilliantly done, and unsustainable tourists coming to the operation thus making it unsustainable in the overall sense.

 What changes do you foresee for the tourism industry in the next decade regarding sustainability?

 Not much, more noise and publicity and awards, and very little in terms of making tourism as a whole any more sustainable.

 Quite frankly, sustainable tourism is impossible, and we should focus on making operations more sustainable and acknowledge that tourism is an industry that deep down is impossible to make sustainable.